Your tenancy agreement explains what problems your landlord should fix.

 Your landlord should do the repairs within a set amount of time.

 The length of time they have depends on whether the repair is routine, urgent or an emergency.

 You are responsible for:

-- Cleaning out your drains, gully traps and gratings
+- leaning out your drains, gully traps and gratings

-- Repairs to the front piece and basket of open fires
+- the front piece and basket of open fires

-- Repairing hinges, locks and handles on inside doors
+- hinges, locks and handles on internal doors